krishnakadiyala/NPAcourse/labs/Lab_22_2_requests_NXAPI.md

 >>>
 ```

-Saving everything under `body` as it's own variable streamlines accessing data if you need to extract multiple key-value pairs.
+Saving everything under `body` as its own variable streamlines accessing data if you need to extract multiple key-value pairs.

 ##### Step 14